Intelligent-Robotic/ai-surveillance/README.md

 ## Getting Started
 1. Install the required packages listed in `requirements.txt` using pip:
-2. Add authorized individuals' images to the `guestlist` folder.
+2. Add authorized individuals' images to the `guest_list` folder.
 3.copy the .env_example and rename it to .env .
 4. Add the required information to the `.env` file (e.g., Telegram bot API key, camera information, etc.).
 5. Run `main.py` using Python 3: